elena-maximenko/luxury-hotel/README.md

   This is site of hotel.
 If you are a registered user, you can watch the rooms in hotel and pick one you want.
   There are two roles for users at this site: admin and client.
-  Admin can edit users, delete and edit rooms and also add and delete images of picked room.
+  Admin can edit delete and edit users and rooms and also add and delete images of picked room.
   User can watch photos of all the hotel rooms and reserve room they want.
+   Also they can to watch earlier reserved rooms in hotel and their photos.

 Installation
 ------------